gawertm/dsti-devops-project/README.md

 - For the initial Kubernetes setup, a Microsoft ARM Template was used as per documentation https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template
 - Due to Quota Limit in the Azure Students subscription, only 1 node cluster could be deployed of size Standard_D4s_v3
 - Application is deployed with GitHub Actions Pipeline (see next chapter)
-- An Nginx Ingress Controller was deployed outside of the Pipeline as it uses a kubernetes native controller https://kubernetes.github.io/ingress-nginx/
+- A Nginx Ingress Controller was deployed as part of the Pipeline https://kubernetes.github.io/ingress-nginx/
 - A native Azure Application Gateway ingress controller is activated in front of the kubernetes native controller to allow traffic from outside
 - Infrastructure Monitoring is activated with Azure Monitor